-Tapdance is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
-At DBS, we teach a combination of Al Gilbert technique with a touch of Lea Darwin and a little stomp.
+Tap dance is a style of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
+At Dance By Sheila, we teach a combination of Al Gilbert technique and Lea Darwin technique, with a touch of stomp.

 Classical ballet is a traditional, formal style of ballet that adheres to classical ballet technique.
 Our teachers teach a combination of the Russian and Cecchetti methods.

-Boys'/Men's Ballet Class is designed to meet the needs of the male ballet dancer and is taught by our Ballet Master Tommy F. Robbins,
+The Boys'/Men's Ballet Class is designed to specifically target the needs of the male ballet dancer.
+It is taught by our Ballet Master, Tommy F. Robbins.

 Our Hip Hop class offers a variety of styles and is a fun and energetic way to explore your inner spirit.
 At Dance By Sheila, we focus on self confidence, self expression, and teamwork to build friendships and pull off successful performances.